 We gratefully acknowledge financial support from the German Research Foundation (DFG) under project ID 390874152 (POLiS Cluster of Excellence, EXC 2154) and project BE 1201/22-1, as well as computer time provided by the state of Baden-Württemberg through bwHPC and the DFG through grant no. INST 40/575-1 FUGG (JUSTUS 2 cluster).
 The work contributes to the research performed at CELEST (Center for Electrochemical Energy Storage Ulm-Karlsruhe).
-Open Access funding enabled and organized by Projekt DEAL.

-Conflict of Interests
+Conflict of Interest